open-power/skiboot/doc/xive.rst

 	       XIVE source.
 Those interrupts have no triggers, and will not be masked by opal_set_irq_config() with a prio of 0xff.

+  ..note::     The state of the OPAL_XIVE_VP_SINGLE_ESCALATION flag passed to
+	       opal_xive_set_vp_info() can change the escalation irq number, so make sure you only retrieve this after having set the flag to the desired value.
+When set, all priorities will have the same escalation interrupt.

 * out_qflags: will contain flags defined as follow:

   - OPAL_XIVE_EQ_ENABLED